For my husband’s recent birthday, I created a HapBEE Birthday table and beehive dessert.After all, he’s my honey and I’m his Debbee!

 No Cake for the Other Birthday Boy

-Shortly after B’s birthday comes a number of others in the family, including my Scottie boy.
+Shortly after B’s birthday comes a number of others in the family, including my Sweet Scottie Dog.
 I can’t believe he can be nine already!
 But then again, it feels like he’s always been a part of our family.

 No lemon pound cake for Fibber Magee, but he did get other favorite treats like cheese and peanut butter in his Kong.
 Not to mention squirrel and beaver squeaker toys, both of which resembled flat roadkill!

 Fibber tears apart stuffed toys, so I only purchase the Flat Stanley type.
 See Sweet Scottie Dog for more on my fur baby.